kmsmith137/rf_pipelines/MANUAL.md

 Some day, there will be systematic documentation here!
 In the meantime, here are some notes on things that have changed recently.

-The "sept7" branches contain some new features, which we want to merge to master branches soon.
+The "sept7" and "sept30" branches contain some new features, which we want to merge to master branches soon.
 In the meantime, you should either use the "master" setup:
 ```